ShawnPConroy/Nacms/README.md

 This seems to work with a basic Apache server on a shared hosting server.

 Now any `.md` markdown file will render as proper HTML.
 Edit `folder-handler.php` and uncomment a theme if you would like to use it.
+Rainbow and Cyberpunk are animated if you like things being over the top or garish.

 ### Additional install info